rachelnisbet/Educate2025_Coffee/README.md

 *	Visually appealing output for graphs and charts

 **8. R in JupyterLab**
-*	If you aren't already there, dial into the Coffee folder in your files.
+*	If you aren't already there, dial into the Educate2025_Coffee folder in your files.
 Open the *coffee_R.ipynb*
 *	Once again, revel in the ability to add titles, links, commentary – you name it – within the markdown cells to supplement the code analysis.
 *	In this notebook:
     *	Load necessary packages
     *	Read the data
-    *	Build a histogram
+    *	Build a histogram to view overall Coffee Consumption
-    *	Compute correlations and view as a matrix
+    *	Compute correlations for all numeric variables
+    *	Enhance correlation matrix using graphics
-    *	Finish by graphing a scatterplot
+    *	Graph a scatterplot to dive into the relationship between Productivity and Sleep

-**9. Python Notebook alongside R in JupyterLab**
+**9. Python Notebook in JupyterLab**
 *	Let’s do some similar stuff here for comparison’s sake – but add some extras.
 *	Open and view *coffee_Python.ipynb*
 *	In this notebook:
     * Load packages
     * Read the data
-    * Build a histogram
+    * Build a histogram for Sleep hours - with enhancements
-    * Correlation matrix
-    * Scatterplot
+    * Create a correlation matrix for Coffee Consumption, Productivity, Sleep, and Stress
+    * Create a scatterplot to analyze if coffee affects productivity

 **WOW!** Six files.
 Three languages.
 Two interfaces.
 One unified platform for open-source learning, exploration, and comparison.
 You’ve just built an incredibly flexible data science playground in SAS Viya Workbench for Learners!